supaglue-labs/supaglue/README.md

 ## Features

-- **Prebuilt sync templates**: Use ready-made sync templates or customize them to your use case
+- **Integration as code**: Use Typescript as declarative configuration to define syncs.
-- **Managed syncs**: Let Supaglue execute syncs for you with fault-tolerance, retries, rate limits, and error handling
+- **Managed syncs**: Let Supaglue execute syncs for you with fault-tolerance, retries, rate limiting, and error handling.
-- **Integration as code**: Use Typescript as declarative configuration to define syncs
+- **Managed OAuth**: Offload OAuth flows, storing & refreshing tokens to Supaglue
 - **Embeddable UI components**: Customer-facing React components that let your customers configure syncs.
-Fully-functional and customizable
+Fully-functional and customizable.
-- **Managed authentication**: Offload Oauth flows, storing secrets, and refreshing tokens to Supaglue
+- **Prebuilt sync templates**: Use ready-made sync templates or customize them to your use case.
-- **Open source**: Self-host Supaglue and extend it.
-Don't worry about compliance
+- **Open source**: Self-host Supaglue or extend it.
+Sensitive customer data never leaves your cloud.

 ## Get Started